jwrubel/slacker/README.md

     gulp

-Watch for file changes with
+Watch for file changes with:

-    gulp watch
+    gulp run